What is a Scrum master?

-The Scrum Master then uses the answers to those questions to inform tactical changes to the team's process, if necessary.
+The Scrum master then uses the answers to those questions to inform tactical changes to the team's process, if necessary.

-Roles, responsibilities and skills of a Scrum Master
+Roles, responsibilities of a Scrum master

-- Helping the team to reach consensus for what can be achieved during a specific period of time -- referred to as a sprint.
+- Helping the team to reach a consensus for what can be achieved during a specific period of time -- referred to as a sprint.

 - Helping the team to reach consensus during the daily scrum.

 - Helping the team stay focused and follow the agreed-upon rules for daily scrums.